MARTIMM/gnome-gtk3/docs/content-docs/reference/Gtk3/Menu.md

 ### Accel Path

 An accel path used to conveniently construct accel paths of child items.
-Since: 2.14

 The **Gnome::GObject::Value** type of property *accel-path* is `G_TYPE_STRING`.

 ### Attach Widget

 The widget the menu is attached to.
 Setting this property attaches the menu without a **Gnome::Gtk3::MenuDetachFunc**.
 If you need to use a detacher, use `gtk_menu_attach_to_widget()` directly.
-Since: 2.14

 Widget type: GTK_TYPE_WIDGET